This morning was rough. Really rough.

 - I tried to reason with her.
 FAIL

-- I tried educating her on the benefits of cleaning pj’s when she wears her bib.
+- I tried educating her on the benefits of clean pj’s when she wears her bib.
 FAIL

 - I tried emphasizing that she needed energy for her day at school.
 FAIL